 Before the list, the criteria.
 These are the things that actually determine whether a branding engagement goes well or falls apart.

 Sector experience.
 Not "we've worked with tech companies" but "we've branded a Series A fintech selling to banks."
 The difference matters because a team with sector experience won't spend your first two weeks learning what you do.
 They'll spend them building.
+Knowing what to look for in a startup design studio before you start comparing agencies saves you from learning this the hard way.

 Senior team vs junior handoff.
 The biggest source of disappointment in agency relationships.
 You buy based on the partner's portfolio, then the work gets done by someone two years out of university.
-Ask directly: who does the work?
+Ask directly - who does the work?

 Timeline.
 If the agency can't tell you when you'll have a finished brand, that's a red flag.
 Good studios know their process well enough to commit to a date.